AdelsteinJillTPF/wildlife-wrangler/README.md

 The abundance of wildlife occurrence data sets that are currently accessible can be valuable for efforts such as species distribution modeling and range delineation.
 However, the task of downloading and filtering occurrence records is often complex due to errors and uncertainties that are present in data sets (Tessarolo et al. 2017).
 This repository provides a framework for acquiring and filtering occurrence data that are freely available through the Global Biodiversity Information Facility's ([GBIF](https://gbif.org)) API and eBird Basic Dataset ([EBD](https://ebird.org/science/use-ebird-data/)).

 ## USGS Software Release Information
 The official USGS software release will be found at https://doi.org/10.5066/P98K7E93F.
 The master branch will have the most up-to-date approved version of the code.
-That branch can be cited as follows.
+That branch can be cited as follows:

 Tarr, N. M., McKerrow, A. J., and M. J. Rubino.
 2021.
 The wildlife wrangler 0.4.0.
-U.S. Geological Survey software release. https://doi.org/10.5066/P98K7E93
+U.S. Geological Survey software release. https://doi.org/10.5066/P98K7E93F

 IP-120038